Keep your Medivator Units Running with these Preventative Maintenance Tips

 No, not one that I would recommend at least.
 Unfortunately, this happens when over torquing the screws for the Fabco valves and can even come from the factory that way only to be found on your first PM.
 I would recommend replacement of the main manifold to avoid any leaks.

 How do I know which way the check valves go into the main manifolds?

 There are small knurled marks on one edge of the check valves, the knurled edge must go into the main manifold and not the smaller manifold.

 What are some things to consider after finishing a PM?

 The waterline disinfection must be completed, but this is also a good time to check on your drain times and run a leak test.

-How can a RPI PM kit make performing a PM easier?
+How can our RPI PM kit make performing a PM easier?

 At RPI, we always try to add “extra value” to our parts and kits to make servicing equipment easier for technicians.
-For instance, included with each of the RPI PM kits for Medivators units are a set of step-by-step PM instructions complete with detailed photos of the pertinent insides of the unit.
-As an added bonus, we include an exploded view of the entire manifold as well as of the valve rebuild kits.
+For instance, included with each of the RPI PM Kits to fit the Medivators units are a set of step-by-step PM instructions complete with detailed photos of the pertinent insides of the unit.
+As an added bonus, we include an Exploded View of the entire manifold as well as of the valve rebuild kits.
+What’s more, RPI now offers the manifolds, manifold assemblies, and valve block assemblies.
 In addition, the RPI kits include a low-profile wrench for easy removal of the screw on the Fabco valves instead of having to tear off the diaphragm and use Vice-Grips.
 And, don’t forget that all parts in these kits are also sold separately, making it easy to order just one part when needed.